Pali, Rajasthan: History

 Pali (formerly known as Pallika and Palli) was a trade centre.
 In the 11th century AD, Pali was ruled by the Guhilas of Mewar.
 In the 12th century it became a part of the Nadol kingdom and was ruled by the Chauhans.
 In 1153 AD it was ruled by Kumarapala and his feudatory Vahadadeva.
 Then it came under possession of the Songara Chauhans of Jalore.

-The Rathore dynasty chronicles relate that Siyaji or Sheoji, grandson of Chandra, the last Gahadvala Rathore king of Kannauj, came to Marwar on a pilgrimage to Dwarka in Gujarat, and on halting at the town of Pali he and his followers settled there to fight alongside the rajpurohit community against the raids of marauding bands and foreign invaders.
-Rajputs and Paliwal brahmins fought bravely against Feroz Shah in the 13th century but couldn't resist his large army.
+The Rathore dynasty chronicles relate that Siyaji or Sheoji, grandson of Chandra, the last Gahadvala Rathore ruler of Kannauj, came to Marwar on a pilgrimage to Dwarka in Gujarat, and on halting at the town of Pali, he and his followers settled there to fight against the raids of marauding bands and foreign invaders.
+Rajputs and Paliwal Brahmins fought bravely against Feroz Shah in the 13th century but couldn't resist his large army.
 His devali with the inscription of 1273 AD was discovered 21 km north west of Pali.

 Rao Chunda, tenth in succession from Siyaji Rathore, finally wrested control of Marwar from the Pratiharas.
 His brother's son and successor, Rao Jodha, moved the capital to the city of Jodhpur, which he founded in 1459.
 Pali remained a part of the Marwar kingdom until 1949, when the last ruling Maharaja acceded to newly independent India.
 The oldest temple in Pali is the temple of Somanatha.
 Maharana Pratap mother, Rani Jayawanta Bai, was the daughter of Maharawal Akheraj Sonigara, the ruler of Pali.
 This established a strong maternal connection for Maharana Pratap with the Pali region, making it his 'Nanihal' (maternal home).
 Maharan Pratap's Statue inaugurated on 4 June 2011 by District Collector Neeraj Kumar Pawan.